 4 July 1569: The Polish-Lithuanian Commonwealth is founded, uniting the Kingdom of Poland and the Grand Duchy of Lithuania.

 4 July 1634: The city of Trois Rivières in New France, or what is now known as Quebec, Canada, is founded.

 4 July 1804: American novelist Nathaniel Hawthorne is born.

-4 July 1826: Two consecutive American presidents, Thomas Jefferson and Adam Smith, both die 50 years after the signing of the Declaration of Independence, a document they were largely responsible for drafting.
+4 July 1826: Two consecutive American presidents, Thomas Jefferson and John Adams, both die 50 years after the signing of the Declaration of Independence, a document they were largely responsible for drafting.

 4 July 1862: While row boating on the Thames by Oxford, Charles Dodgson, better known as Lewis Carroll, entertains Alice Liddell and her sisters with a story about a girl named Alice who falls into a rabbit hole.
 Three years later to the day, Alice’s Adventures in Wonderland is published.

 4 July 1872: Former US President Calvin Coolidge is born.